 - Fixed chevron channels, designed specifically to clean nipples with ease

-- Long, durable neck gives for easy reach inside bottles, pitchers, carafes, blenders, electric kettles, travel mugs and mason jars
+- Long, durable neck flexes for easy reach inside bottles, pitchers and carafes

 I've gone over the best ways to clean your baby bottle using a bottle brush.
 When shopping for a bottle brush, make sure to look at and consider features that will help you to clean your baby's bottles most efficiently.
 Those features to consider are length, non-slip handle, sponge tip, flexible neck, and bristles that you prefer.
 The two main types of bottle brushes are bristle and scrubby types.
 When cleaning your baby bottles, you do have some options.
 You can use a bottle brush, put them in the dishwasher, and/or sterilize the bottles.
 I hope that this article has helped provide you with some bottle washing tips and some great bottle brushes to try out!